m5235/holberton-system_engineering-devops/0x00-shell_basics/README.md

-it is script to path directory
+ path name of the current working directory